Browlift Surgery

 Browlift

 Browlift surgery restores youthful positioning and shape to eyebrows after they have deflated and descended with age.
-It improves the delicate arch of the brow and youthful fullness when this region has flattened.
+It improves the delicate arch of the brows and youthful fullness when this region has flattened.
 The procedure also lifts the eyebrows to reveal the upper eyelids.

 Upper Eyelid Surgery

 Also called upper blepharoplasty, this surgery addresses sagging skin and excess fat of your upper eyelids.
 After this procedure, you can expect your eyelids to appear more youthful and rested.
-It works best if your brows are still arched, elevated and youthful.
+It works best if your brows are still arched, elevated, and youthful.

 Combination Browlift with Upper Blepharoplasty